felimomo/Walleye-Revised-Paper/fisheries.md

 *Trophy fishing utility ({ref}`fig:policies`, right column)*.
 As previously pointed out, in this scenario we observe a marked advantage for 2RL with respect to all other policies in terms of utility obtained.
 This improved performance is associated with the fishing pulses performed by 2RL ({ref}`fig:eps-um3`).
-While the increase of fishing mortality with respect to mean weight by the 2RL policy ({ref}`fig:policies`) is clear, this policy has a highly non-intuitive property of decreasing mortality with biomass at high biomasses.
+While the increase of exploitation rate with respect to mean weight by the 2RL policy ({ref}`fig:policies`) is clear, this policy has a highly non-intuitive property of decreasing exploitation with increasing biomass at high biomasses.
 To understand the behavior of the 2RL policy, and its difference with respect to other policies we display a zoom into the same time-series in {ref}`fig:eps-um3-zoom`, together with the times of large recruitment years.
 Here we see that, by avoiding fishing in the years subsequent to a recruitment pulse, the 2RL agent is able to perform a large fishing pulse ($F\approx0.75$) on a population with high biomass and mean weight (with the class of the fishing pulse at $t\approx 320$ being about 10-15 years old at the time of the pulse).
 In contrast, the other optimized policies have relatively stable fishing mortalities over time, with little response to large year classes.